Skip to content

 daamath

-a mathematician's spellbook: cross-language math library specification, with implementations in various programming languages
+a mathematician's spellbook: cross-language math library specification, with implementations across various programming languages

 "does integer division do floor rounding or trunc rounding?"